ryanxnovaes/dengue-project/README.md

 Time-series analysis and forecasting of dengue incidence in Brazil (2024–2025) through SARIMAX models with exogenous climatic and demographic covariates.

-This repository contains the codes, data, and preliminary outputs associated with the research project "Forecasting Dengue Incidence in Brazil (2024–2025) Using SARIMAX Models with Climatic and Demographic Covariates".
+This repository contains the codes, data, and preliminary outputs associated with the research project **"Forecasting Dengue Incidence in Brazil (2024–2025) Using SARIMAX Models with Climatic and Demographic Covariates"**.
 The study develops and evaluates statistical models for the short-term forecasting of probable dengue cases reported across Brazilian municipalities, using seasonal autoregressive integrated moving average models with exogenous variables (SARIMAX).

 ## 📂 Repository Structure (current)